jaminaveen/DataPipelines_Earnings_Calls_Transcripts/README.md

        cd "<local path>/DataPipelines_Earnings_Calls_Transcripts"

-3. Docker Compose build (Only use for the first time)
+3. Docker Compose build (Use this when you run the application for the first time)

        docker-compose build